Supporting your studies

 You key contacts at Faculty and Research Area level can be found here.

 As researchers at Ulster, your main source of support will come from your team of supervisors.
-Staff involved in supervision are expected to be able to advise students on aspects of their research projects including matters relating to University procedures.
-Supervisors are limited in the number of students they can supervise to twelve students.
+Staff involved in supervision are expected to be able to advise PhD Researchers on aspects of their research projects including matters relating to University procedures.
+Supervisors are limited in the number of PhD Researchers they can supervise to twelve.
 A good working relationship with your supervisors will be a key factor in the success of your research project and the University provides guidance for both PhD researchers and supervisors to ensure this relationship is maximised (please see Role of Student and Supervisor).

 During your studies, you are expected to meet with your supervisory team regularly, with a schedule to be discussed and agreed.
 It is required that certain meetings (e.g. monthly) between supervisors and students are designated as formal and that a record of these meetings is maintained.